Randy Savage: Intercontinental Heavyweight Champion (1985–1987)

 In late 1985, Savage started a feud with then-Intercontinental Heavyweight Champion Tito Santana over that title.
 During the November 2 episode of Saturday Night's Main Event III, he unsuccessfully challenged Santana for the title (Savage won the match by countout, but not the title because the title did not change hands by countout).
 In a rematch on WWF on NESN on February 8, 1986, he won the WWF Intercontinental Heavyweight Championship at the Boston Garden by using an illegal steel object stashed in his tights to knock out Santana.
 Early in his WWF career, Savage also won three countout victories (the first at the Spectrum in Philadelphia and the other two at Madison Square Garden) over his future tag team partner WWF World Heavyweight Champion Hulk Hogan (although the belt did not change hands due to the countout) as well as engaging in feuds with Bruno Sammartino and George "The Animal" Steele.

 Savage's feud with Steele began on the January 4 episode of Saturday Night's Main Event IV, when Steele developed a crush on Miss Elizabeth.
 At WrestleMania 2 on April 7, 1986, Savage defeated Steele in a match to retain his Intercontinental Heavyweight Title.
 He resumed his feud with Steele in early 1987, culminating in two Intercontinental Heavyweight title matches, both won by Savage.

 His next feud was with Ricky Steamboat, where in October, Savage crushed Steamboat's throat against a guardrail.
 On March 29, 1987, Savage wrestled Steamboat at WrestleMania III in the Pontiac Silverdome.
 After 19 two-counts, Steamboat pinned Savage (with help from George Steele, who pushed Savage from the top rope seconds before he was pinned) to end his near 14-month reign as Intercontinental Heavyweight Champion.
 The match was extremely choreographed, as opposed to the "on the fly" nature of most wrestling matches at the time; Savage was a stickler for detail, and he and Steamboat laid out and rehearsed every spot in the match prior to WrestleMania.
-The match was named 1987's Match of the Year by both Pro Wrestling Illustrated and the Wrestling Observer and is regarded one of the greatest WrestleMania match of all time.
+The match was named 1987's Match of the Year by both Pro Wrestling Illustrated and the Wrestling Observer and is regarded as one of the greatest WrestleMania matches of all time.
 Steamboat and Savage were seen cheering with and hugging other wrestlers after the match.
 The two continued to feud on house shows, including in steel cage matches.
 During this part of his career, he became known for his stage costumes, which were created by Florida designer Michael Braun.